pgn127/AWSDeploymentAnalysis/README.md

 Open a mongo session in on terminal with this command

-	mongodb

-Open another terminla window, run the same command, this will open a mongodb session.
+	mongod

+After this, open another terminal window cd into the path you installed mongodb, and run mongo

+	cd mongodb/
+	./bin/mongo

-If command not regonized, make sure Mongo binaries are installed by running:
+If these commands not regonized or an error occurs, make sure Mongo binaries are installed by running:

 	export PATH=<mongodb-install-directory>/bin:$PATH